Features

 body: A partial POM literal.

-If the body is an xml
+If the body is an XML <project>

-tag, then the body is used as a POM without being modified.Otherwise, the magic attempts to build a POM based on the xml fragments it gets.
+tag, then the body is used as a POM without modification.
+Otherwise, the magic

-, and<version>
+, <groupId>

-are collected along with any loose<dependency>
+along with any loose <dependency>

 <repository>